rutsky/semester10/Internet_technologies/unknown_words/README.txt

-Simple web site for learning unknown words from movies subtitles.
+Simple web site for learning unknown words from serials subtitles.
 This is the course project for Internet technologies lessons in university.

 Copyright (C) 2011  Vladimir Rutsky <altsysrq@gmail.com>